PredictiveScienceLab/uq-course/README.md

 jupyter notebook
 ```
 + Use the browser to navigate the course, experiment with code etc.
-+ If the course contented is updated, type the following command (while being inside `uq-course`) to get the latest version:
++ If the course content has been updated, type the following command (while being inside `uq-course`) to get the latest version:
 ```
 git pull origin master
 ```